 Email is the best and fastest way to contact me.
-PLEASE do not message me through Moodle, MyTC Gradebook, or Teams, because I do not check those platforms frequently and will not see your message.
-When sending email, please include your first and last name as well as your class name.
-Please note that I do not answer emails between the hours of 7:30 pm and 7:30 am, but I typically respond to all emails within 24 hours.
+PLEASE do not message me through Moodle or Teams, because I do not check those platforms frequently and will not see your message.
+When sending email, please include your first and last name and indicate which class you are enrolled in.
+Please note that I do not answer emails between the hours of 7:30 pm and 7:30 am.
+I typically respond to all emails within 24 hours.

-Office Hours: Mondays/Wednesdays 9:30-12:30 and 2:00-3:00; Tuesdays/Thursdays 8:00-9:20; Fridays 9:00-11:00 and other times by appointment
+Office Hours: MW 8:00-2:30; TR 8:00-9:30; Fridays 9:30-11:00; and other times by appointment